 You should take the contract to a good local lawyer nearby and let him or her analyze it.
 The sooner you can do this, the better.
 Contracts to sell land (or interests in land) have to have certain characteristics in order to be enforceable in a court of law.
 No lawyer can answer your question...Read more »

 I have paid for a forensic accounting by Frazier Deeter in GA, and they have discovered MALPRACTICE, & Gross Negligence on the part of the Forensic accountant.
 The accounting firm is in Alabama.
 The trustee and trust atty are in Alabama.
-I also allege that the trustee, has stolen (actutally, the...
+I also allege that the trustee, has stolen (actutally,...
 Read more »

 I'm sure you can find an attorney who will consider taking your case, if you look hard enough and if your case has merit.
 An attorney can sue the accounting firm, the trustee and the trust attorney.
-He or she cannot file criminal charges, or even threaten to file criminal charges, and cannot sue...Read more »
+He or she cannot file criminal charges, or even threaten to file criminal charges, and cannot...Read more »

 The polygraph was requested by the defendant he has not been arrested the investigation has not been turned over to the grand jury but the law enforcement States that the investigation is been concluded